The Ability to Achieve Seemingly Impossible Visions Is the Source of a Society’s and Economy’s Vitality

 Merchants are simply those who choose to directly confront the market.
 Through a series of coincidences, they may influence the market’s trajectory, which has no necessary connection to whether they are cunning or not.
 (Shutterstock)

-Musk and the American system
+Elon Musk and the American System

 Leave a Comment